JaneliaSciComp/pydantic-ome-ngff/docs/index.md

 ### Array data

 This library only models the *structure* of a Zarr hierarchy, i.e. the layout of Zarr groups and arrays, and their metadata; it provides no functionality for efficiently reading or writing data from Zarr arrays.
 Use [`zarr-python`](https://github.com/zarr-developers/zarr-python) or [`tensorstore`](https://google.github.io/tensorstore/) for getting data in and out of Zarr arrays.

+I highly recommend representing OME-NGFF datasets with the tools provided in [`xarray`](https://docs.xarray.dev/en/stable/).
+To make this easier, I maintain a library to bridge OME-NGFF and xarray: [`xarray-ome-ngff`](https://janeliascicomp.github.io/xarray-ome-ngff/).

 # Examples